-My dad’s favourite canapé’ ever since i can remember has been blinis and caviar.
-This has always been a massive treat, and there was always a build up for about a week when he purchased some!
-Growing up i used to always love to part take in the nibbles, and time after time used to pile my plate high with blinis whilst the adults had the caviar! i loved the light fluffy mini pancakes and would beg my parent to buy them for me for breakfast, i long thought eating them with Nutella would be a good idea!
+My dad’s favourite canapé’ for as long as I can remember has been blinis and caviar.
+This has always been a massive treat, and there was always a build up for about a week when he purchased some.
+Growing up I used to always love to part take in the nibbles, and time after time used to pile my plate high with blinis whilst the adults had the caviar!
+I loved the light fluffy mini pancakes and would beg my parent to buy them for me for breakfast, I long thought eating them with Nutella would be a good idea!

 2 sweet potatoes

 Salt to taste

 Start by peeling the sweet potatoes and cutting into bite sized pieces.

 Transfer to a bowl and mash.